Osteoporosis: An Overview

 To make a diagnosis, a doctor will usually take a full medical history, order a bone density test, and possibly other tests.

 - Look at your age, consider whether women have reached menopause, whether you have ever broken a bone as an adult, your own family history, and your habits such as drinking, eating, and exercise.

 - Ask about which medications you take.
-Some, such as corticosteroids taken long-term, can affect bone health adversely.
+Some, such as corticosteroids, can weaken the bones if taken long term.

 - Measure you to see if you have lost height.
 The doctor will inspect your spine.
 If it abnormally curves forward, that could be a sign that you've already had spinal fractures due to osteoporosis.

 The bone density test results will help the doctor decide if you have osteoporosis.
 The test, which is noninvasive, can measure your bone density at the hip and spine.

 Your doctor looks at the results, compares them to standards, and can determine if you have low bone density known as osteopenia, or osteoporosis.

 Bone-maintenance drugs can help your bone health.
 These drugs help maintain bone density and can reduce fracture risk.

 Examples of bisphosphonate drugs include:

 Other drug options to protect against bone loss include: